reidab/chromebook-setup/README.md

 * awesome - Installs the [awesome](http://awesome.naquadah.org/) window manager
 * reidab - Installs all the extra packages I want on my system

-[^1]: Originally, I had been hoping to use crouton's -T option (for passing in a target file), but its method of copying config files seems works best with files in its environment.